 If you’ve ever cut into a sad loaf of pumpkin bread and wondered “why is my pumpkin bread gummy?” the answer often has to do with the balance of wet and dry ingredients.
 Packing the flour into your measuring cups instead of measuring the flour properly can make a HUGE difference.
-If you use the Scoop & Level method (or better yet, weigh the ingredients!), your bread will be much more likely to turn out light and fluffy like mine.
+If you use the Scoop & Level method (or better yet, weigh the ingredients!), your bread will be much more likely to turn out light and fluffy, with a tender moist crumb, like mine.

 Pay Attention To Your Bread Pan Size & Type!

 Not all loaf pans are the same size!
 I’m using a 1-pound light-colored 9×5 loaf pan to bake my cinnamon swirl pumpkin bread.
 If you’re using a different-sized pan, you’ll likely need to adjust the baking time and may run into trouble with the batter overflowing if your pan is smaller.
 Also worth noting: light-colored pans make a big difference when you’re baking!
 They’ll conduct heat more evenly.
 Dark pans can burn the outside of the loaf while the inside stays under-baked.